yellowled/yl-bp/docs/scss.md

 * `_settings.scss` – enable or disable parts of the partials included in the boilerplate by setting certain variables to `true` or `false`, depending on whether that part of the SCSS is being used
 * `_variables.scss` – project-specific constants or overrides for existing variables
+* `_fonts.scss` – project-specific SCSS for (self-hosted) [webfonts](https://github.com/yellowled/yl-bp/blob/master/src/scss/mixins/_webfonts.scss) should be added here to make sure it is included as early as possible in the compiled CSS

 ## `mixins/_mixins.scss`